Skip to main content

 • I like to stick to the top-right corner of the Impact/Effort matrix.

-• I value honesty, inclusiveness and directness.
+• I value honesty, inclusiveness, and directness.
 If you feel like I am missing the mark on anything, please call me out on it.

 • Time for self-development is critical.
 I book regular times to do it and encourage others to do the same.

-• I don’t micromanage.
-I trust that once you made a commitment, you will hold yourself accountable to it.
-If I see that trust relationship breaking, I will have an honest conversation about it and discuss what mechanisms we can put in place to track accountability.
+• If I see a trust relationship breaking, I will have an honest conversation about it and discuss what mechanisms we can put in place to fix it.
+Most issues can be addressed with candid communication.

 • It’s all about trade-offs.
 If we work together, I want to understand what trade-offs you’re making around your decisions, and what trade-offs you expect my team to make.